 Besides how fast and for how long you should play, you can also know how loud you should play each note thanks to the dynamics

 The last thing you’re gonna need is the key signatures and the natural.
-The key signatures are placed next to the clef, they can be 1-7 sharps or 1-7 flats, they indicate that any note that it’s in the same line that the sharps/flats of the key signatures is going to be sharp/flat for the rest of the song.
+The key signatures are placed next to the clef, they can be 1-7 sharps or 1-7 flats, they indicate that any note that it’s in the same line that the sharps/flats of the key signatures are going to be sharp/flat for the rest of the song.

 You can cancel sharps with a natural, a symbol similar to a “b” and a “q” put together, that means that the note played won’t be sharp or flat.
 The effect of naturals lasts for the next notes in the same bar, the bar line resets the effect, so you start using the key signature again.